I’m going to share my job hunting experiences and reveal the truth behind the job hunt.

 The interview had no typical behavioral questions.
 The manager wanted to check that he wasn’t about to hire a convicted felon or a drug addict, or someone underage.
 I was none of those, and I was an 18-year old high school student at the time.
-I unsurprisingly got the job, then I quit four months later to focus on college and because I really just WANTED to quit.
+I unsurprisingly got the job, then I quit four months later to focus on college.

 Very few people stay in these jobs long-term, so there’s always openings available.
 The interview is mostly meant to check if you’re a convicted felon or a drug addict.
 As long as you aren’t in those two categories, you should have no issues getting these kinds of jobs.
-The interview might require you to wear anything more than a button-down shirt and slacks for the interview, or it asks for a resume.
-Don’t bother with this job.
+The interview should only require you to wear a button-down shirt and slacks, and you shouldn’t need a resume.
+If you do, don’t bother with that job.
 It gets so many applicants (somehow), that the store is using standard bullshit job hunter elimination techniques.

 I personally think pizza delivery is the best, although most dangerous, option.
-Plus side, you get to drive and go to different places, but the other jobs require you to be at the restaurant for your shift.
-Down side, you could run into any number of dangerous people while delivering pizzas, you’re alone, and you’re carrying no weapons to defend yourself.
-High risk, high reward.
+The plus side is that you get to drive and go to different places, and the other jobs require you to be at the restaurant for your shift.
+The down side is you could run into any number of dangerous people while delivering pizzas, you’re alone, and you’re carrying no weapons to defend yourself.

-If you NEED a job for funds and aren’t having any luck, this option is open to you.
+If you NEED a job for funds and aren’t having any luck, these options are always open to you.

 My next job was as a tutor in my community college tutoring center, where students can come to for free tutoring in their classes.
-I applied for the job after my first semester was completed.
+I applied for the job after my first semester.

 The interview covered my intended major (mechanical engineering), classes that I got perfect grades in, and getting recommendation letters from professors I’ve taken classes with.
 I had a perfect 4.0 GPA and I’ve taken AP Calculus and AP Physics in high school.
-So, I got a tutoring job in math and physics subjects at the college.
-I did this job for the remainder of the time I attended that school, and I also did it during the summer between my sophomore and junior years, right before I started my first semester at the four year school.
+So, I got a tutoring job tutoring math and physics subjects at the college.
+I did this job for the remainder of my time at that school, and I also did it during the summer between my sophomore and junior years right before I started going to the four year engineering school.

-At my tutoring center, one tutor was an alumni of the college and came back to tutor for awhile.
-It’s like being a substitute teacher, but you work with college students and much smaller numbers (1 to 6 for my experience) at a time.
+One tutor at the center was an alumni of the college and came back to tutor for awhile.
+It’s like being a substitute teacher, but you work with much smaller numbers students (1 to 6).

 If you’re still a student, this is a great part-time job.
 Teaching other people helps you reinforce those concepts in your mind and help you better understand them.
-I tutored calculus as a freshman and sophomore, and it became reinforced in my mind.
-Calculus came up again in a senior-level class, and I was ahead of everyone else in the class who’d mostly forgotten it.
+I tutored calculus as a freshman and sophomore, and when it came up again in a senior-level class, and I was ahead of everyone else, who’d mostly forgotten all of it.

 The only downside is that you’ll mostly likely need to have TAKEN a class to tutor it, and you likely have to get a perfect or near-perfect final grade.

-The job involved moving heavy objects and furniture to and from rooms, cleaning desks and bathrooms, and disposing of old electronics.
-The job itself was very easy: start time of 7 am, end time of 3:30 pm, with lots of time off; the other guys and I used a classroom projector to watch YouTube videos all day.
+The job involved moving heavy objects and furniture to and from rooms, cleaning desks and bathrooms, and disposing of old electronics and appliances littered throughout the school.
+The job itself was very easy: start time of 7 am, end time of 3:30 pm, with lots of time off; my co-workers and I used a classroom projector to watch YouTube videos on a lot of days.

 You don’t do customer service.
 In fact, everyone’s going to try to avoid you.
 You’re indoors.
 The hours are usually not that long.
 And the guys I worked with were really great.
 If you’re in between jobs, custodian may not be the worst option.
 I liked my custodian job better than my fast food job.